Computer Engineering M.Eng and Ph.D.

 Cognitive Radio and Internet Security

 Stevens is a leading research center for cognitive and software-defined radio.
 Dr. Rajarathnam Chandramouli has received NSF and National Institute for Justive support for his cognitive radio prototypes, especially in support of first responder communications systems, and received the NSF CAREER Award.
 Dr. Chandramouli's research focuses on the advancement in several specialties, including; Cognitive radio networks, wireless security, Internet media security and forensics (steganography, text forensics, etc.), computational biology, and applied probability theory.
-Dr. Chandramouli is the Founding Chair of the IEEE COMSOC Technical Committee on Cognitive Networks, Member of the IEEE COMSOC Standards Board and serves on several journal editoral boards and international conference organization committees.
+Dr. Chandramouli is the Founding Chair of the IEEE COMSOC Technical Committee on Cognitive Networks, Member of the IEEE COMSOC Standards Board and serves on several journal editorial boards and international conference organization committees.
 He has given plenary and keynote talks in several major international conferences.

 Built-In Multimedia Network Security